2006 FIFA World Cup: Venues

 In 2006, Germany had a plethora of football stadia that satisfied FIFA's minimum capacity of 40,000 seats for World Cup matches.
 The outdated and still-standing Olympiastadion in Munich (69,250), the venue for the 1974 final match was not used for the tournament, even though FIFA's regulations allow one city to use two stadia.
 Düsseldorf's LTU Arena (51,500), Bremen's Weserstadion (43,000) and Mönchengladbach's Borussia-Park (46,249) were also not used.
+Düsseldorf was the only 1974 host city not to be selected to host games for the 2006 edition, while Munich and Gelsenkirchen were the only ones with different venues from 32 years prior.
+One city located in the former East Germany, Leipzig, was selected to host games.

 Twelve stadia were selected to host the World Cup matches.
 During the tournament, many of them were known by different names, as FIFA prohibits sponsorship of stadia unless the stadium sponsors are also official FIFA sponsors.
 For example, the Allianz Arena in Munich was known during the competition as FIFA World Cup Stadium, Munich (FIFA WM-Stadion München), and even the letters of the company Allianz were removed or covered.
 Some of the stadia also had a lower capacity for the World Cup, as FIFA regulations ban standing room; nonetheless, this was accommodated as several stadia had a UEFA five-star ranking.
-The stadia in Berlin, Munich, Dortmund and Stuttgart hosted six matches each, while the other eight stadia hosted five matches each.
+The stadia in Berlin, Munich, Dortmund and Stuttgart hosted six matches each, whilst the other eight stadia hosted five matches each.